AIPHL-McGill/UterusSegBenchmark/README.md

 ## Citation

-If you use this repository in academic work, cite MONAI, nnU-Net, and your project-specific paper or benchmark manuscript.
+If you use this repository in academic work, cite MONAI, nnU-Net, and the benchmark manuscript.

 ## License

-Add your chosen license here, for example MIT, BSD-3-Clause, or Apache-2.0.